GDevelopApp/GDevelop-documentation/docs/gdevelop5/all-features/sprite/reference.md

 Check if the animation being played by the Sprite object is finished.

 **Current animation name**
-Check the animation by played by the object.
+Check the animation played by the object.

 **Blend mode**
 Compare the number of the blend mode currently used by an object